Jack-MillionMedia/VS/vector-store-ready/clinical-guides/monographs/Cats-Claw-Uncaria-tomentosa-Clinical-Monograph-Vector-Store-Ready.md

 | **Heavy Metals/Microbiologicals** | ICP-MS, microbiological culture | Meets USP/EP limits | Contamination | [[16](https://www.healthline.com/nutrition/cats-claw)] |

 By utilizing this checklist, clinicians can guide patients toward safer and more effective products, minimizing the risks associated with poor-quality or misidentified herbal supplements.

+---

+## Supply Chain & Market Ethics

+### Adulteration & Identity Risks
+**Risk Level:** **High**
+*   **Species Substitution:** *Uncaria guianensis* is frequently substituted for *Uncaria tomentosa*.
+While both are used traditionally, they have different chemical profiles (*U. guianensis* lacks POAs).
+*   **Chemotype Confusion:** The presence of Tetracyclic Oxindole Alkaloids (TOAs) antagonizes the immune effects of Pentacyclic Oxindole Alkaloids (POAs).
+Many commercial products do not distinguish between chemotypes.
+*   **Part Substitution:** Leaves or twigs may be mixed with the more potent inner bark.

+### Sustainability & Environmental Impact
+**Status:** **High Concern / Vulnerable**
+*   **Overharvesting:** Wild populations in the Amazon have been severely depleted due to global demand.
+Destructive harvesting (cutting the whole vine) kills the plant.
+*   **CITES Status:** Not currently listed on CITES, but export is regulated by Peruvian law (requiring management plans).
+*   **Ecological Impact:** Loss of *Uncaria* vines disrupts the rainforest canopy ecosystem.

+### Certification & Sourcing Recommendations
+*   **FairWild / Sustainably Harvested:** Look for products sourced from managed forests or cultivation projects that use sustainable harvesting methods (taking only side branches or bark strips).
+*   **Chemotype Certified:** "TOA-Free" or "POA-Rich" certification is essential for clinical efficacy in immune conditions.
+*   **Traceability:** Brands should provide traceability to the specific region and harvesting community (e.g., Asháninka partnerships).

+---

 ## Source Audit Log & Bibliography